Erica Hill, Ph.D.

-Erica is a broadly trained archaeologist with a background in medieval studies.
-She is interested in all aspects of ancient art and religion, especially the cross-cultural study of funerary ritual and sacrifice.
-Her most recent work involves reconstructing the religion of the Moche of Peru, a pre-Inca culture of the Pacific coast of South America.
+Erica is interested in ancient belief systems and cosmology, especially the cross-cultural study of funerary ritual and sacrifice.
+Her work in Peru focuses on iconography and burial evidence of the Moche, a pre-Inca culture of the Pacific coast of South America.
 (Selected publications on the Moche)

 More recently, Erica’s work has focused on the prehistory of human–animal relations in the Bering Sea region.
 She is particularly interested in how approaches from animal geography can be applied to archaeological evidence.
 (Selected publications on human–animal relations.)

 Erica is the editor of Iñupiaq Ethnohistory: Selected Essays by Ernest S. Burch, Jr. (2013) and co-editor, with Jon B. Hageman, of The Archaeology of Ancestors: Death, Memory and Veneration (2016).